 As this was a large tent (not our little 3-man, lightweight, wild camping one), we were wanting to try it out we wanted to go before it started getting too busy with campers and fishermen.
 Essentially, we needed to secure a spot large enough to take our bigger tent and allow us to take our time pitching and getting to know the tent.
-As this was wild camping and not pitches, I had decided that the old Loch Doon Castle Ruins would give us what we needed but we would need to be there early enough and keep our fingers crossed to this being available.
+As this was almost wild camping (for an 8 year old) and not pitches, I had decided that a pitch further down the road at Loch Doon would give us what we needed but we would need to be there early enough and keep our fingers crossed to this being available.

-There was a little litter within the castle ruin which we lifted before setting up.
+There was a little litter within the castle ruin which we lifted when we went to explore it.
 But there was also a larger area down beside the water, which was a mess, we also cleaned that up before leaving.

-We set up and had a good nosey round the tent, checking everything was as it should be.
-All privacy curtain toggles were there, bedroom pod was placed as should be, all zips worked etc.
+We set up and had a good nosey around the tent, checking everything was as it should be.
+All privacy curtain toggles were there, bedroom pod was placed as should be, all zips worked, etc.

 You can read the review on the tent in our next blog post.

 We then went a short stroll down to the water before returning to make dinner.
 We cooked dinner over an open fire we had going in our Gelert folding BBQ, we often use this as a fire pit so we leave no trace and don’t need to dig out an area to have a fire.

 After this, we cleaned up and stoked up the fire so we could sit and enjoy a few drinks before retiring to bed for the night.